Graduate Teaching Assistant

 - “Researching memory and temporality at a point of diasporic post-socialism,” SSEES Postgraduate Conference, UCL, February 2014

-- CEELBAS research student workshop, “Practical and ethical dilemmas facing researchers from Central and Eastern Europe based at UK universities and studying Central and Eastern Europe”, Bath (July 2013)
+- “The reluctant insider?
+Studying the politics of belonging among former Yugoslavs in the United Kingdom,” CEELBAS research student workshop: Practical and ethical dilemmas facing researchers from Central and Eastern Europe based at UK universities and studying Central and Eastern Europe, University of Bath, July 2013

-- Marie Curie Initial Training Network "Diasporic Constructions of Home and Belonging" (CoHaB).
+- Marie Curie Initial Training Network "Diasporic Constructions of Home and Belonging" (CoHaB) (2012-2015)